yxj0312/docs/Review_of_Laracon_EU_2018/all.md

 - try to be fun, but actually very boring
 - and extremly long (15 minutes overtime)
-- christopher should read those actor's lines, which are written in the ppt and belongs to him.
+- christopher should read those actor's lines, which are written in the slides and belongs to him.
 But he didn't, and made that girl a little bit nervous :D
 - at least, I know php and js can do more intersting(maybe) things

 # August 31th